stupiding/kaggle_EEG/models/README.md

 12. **valid_freq**: frequency to test the validation set
 13. **bs_freq**: frequency to do bootstrap (to stop bootstap, this parameter should set with a number larger than **tarin_data_params**'s **num_chunks**)
 14. **save_freq**: frequency to save models

+#Cross validation
+The 8 series are evenly split into 4 groups, indexed by 01, 23, 45 and 67.
+To change the validation set, you need to switch the required split in parameter **train_series**  in model file with **test_series**.
+In our experiments, we used fixed CV splits, in which 01, 23, 45 and 67 were used as validation set, respectively.